 Students who register with Rosemead College are responsible for attending classes regularly.
 Students are expected to maintain good attendance and adhere to their completion dates.
 Students should strive to attend classes consistently in order to master the required skills in the time allowed.
 Failure to attend a minimum of 80% of classes per course may result in dismissal from the program.
-If a student has accumulated 6 days of unexcused absences in any given month during the semester, the teacher will inform the office/student counselor/DSO, and the student will be placed on attendance probation.
+Excused absences are defined as documented absences in the event of an emergency, illness or academic appointment.
+Documentation (i.e. a doctor's note, university or college orientation letter, court order or receipt of vehicle problems) must be given to either the Student Counselor/DSO or to the Instructional/Education Coordinator.
+Excused absences will count as absences in the calculation of attendance rates and will not increase the maximum number of allowable absences.
+If a student has accumulated 6 days of absences in any given month during the semester, the teacher will inform the office/student counselor/DSO and the student will be placed on attendance probation.

-- 1)Three tardies to any segment of class will equal one absence. - 2)Three early departures from a class will be counted as one absence. - 3) Tardiness to class and early departure on the same day will be counted as one absence.
+- 1) Three tardies to any segment of class will equal one absence. - 2) Three early departures from a class will be counted as one absence. - 3) Tardiness to class and early departure on the same day will be counted as one absence.